Domenico Grimani

 Domenico Grimani (22 February 1461 - 27 August 1523) was an Italian nobleman, theologian and cardinal.
-Like most noble churchman of his era Grimani was an ecclesiastical pluralist, holding numerous posts and benefices.
+Like most noble churchmen of his era, Grimani was an ecclesiastical pluralist, holding numerous posts and benefices.

 Biography

 Born in Venice, he was the eldest of five sons of Antonio Grimani, Doge of Venice from 1521 to 1523, and his wife Catarina Loredan.

 He exhibited an early predilection for humanist studies, which was encouraged by teachers in his native Venice.
 Subsequently, in the ambit of the Medicean academy in Florence, he moved in the circle of Lorenzo de' Medici, among scholars like Pico della Mirandola and Poliziano.
 He obtained a doctorate in canon law at the University of Padua on 23 October 1487, and was elected a Senator of Venice that same year.

 In 1491 Pope Innocent VIII named him papal secretary and, later, protonotary apostolic.
 He became a cardinal in 1493, an appointment paid by his father with a sum of around 25,000/30,000 ducats.
 Grimani was ordained a priest in 1498.
 In 1503, he became Cardinal priest of San Marco Evangelista al Campidoglio, Rome.

 After a period as apostolic administrator in Nicosia, starting from 1497 he was Patriarch of Aquileia, a position he abandoned in favour of his nephew Marino (later also cardinal) in 1517.
 In 1508 he was named cardinal bishop of Albano, and was also the administrator of the diocese of Urbino (from 1514) and bishop of Ceneda (1517-1520).
 Grimani was already ill in the 1521 conclave, and died a year and a half later; he was buried in the church of Santi Giovanni e Paolo, Rome, but later his remains were moved to San Francesco della Vigna.